 - Managing requirements

 By default anyone can "raise" a requirement.
-In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the left).
+In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the left at the top).

 At this point a requirement is in "Being raised' status and this allows you to add any additional information, like notes, links, data tables, images, or even change the requirement details, in the right panel.